Federal Buildings Fund

 Financial Results by Major Fund – Federal Buildings Fund

-The FBF is the primary fund established for financial administration of PBS activities.
+The FBF is the primary fund established for financial administration of the Public Buildings Service (PBS) activities.
 PBS provides workplaces for Federal agencies and their employees.
 FBF resources are primarily generated by rent paid to GSA by other Federal agencies.
 Operating results are displayed on the Consolidating Statements of Net Cost, segregated into the two primary components of Building Operations – Government Owned, and Building Operations – Leased.

-In FY 2019, FBF gross revenue was over $11.9 billion, with over half of the revenue generated from five Federal customer agencies as shown in the table below:
+In FY 2021, FBF gross revenue1 was over $11.9 billion, with over 59 percent of the revenue generated from the top five Federal customer agencies as shown in the table below:

 The primary source of revenue into the FBF is rent from our customer agencies and the primary sources of expense are the cost of leasing building space and the cost of operating the GSA portfolio of GSA-owned and -leased buildings.
 PBS also operates a reimbursable work authorization program, which provides customer agencies with alterations and improvements in GSA space, above what is specified in base rental agreements.

 The operating results on the Statements of Net Cost reflect a generally stable condition of the overall real property portfolio, where FBF revenues decreased by 2.1 percent between FY 2021 and FY 2020.
 The primary cause of the reduction in both revenues and expense was lower reimbursable orders from customers for building improvements.
 This reduction, totaling over $156 million in reimbursable revenues, was greatly affected by the impact the COVID pandemic had on agencies using GSA facilities.
 Smaller impacts were seen in rent revenues and expenses as the total square footage operated by PBS was down slightly from the previous year.
 Expenses were further reduced for adjustments to prior year expenses reclassified as capitalized costs.